-Applications that wish to use backslash as escape should be modified to use escape string syntax (E'...'), because the default behavior of ordinary strings will change in a future release for SQL compatibility.
-This variable can be enabled to help detect applications that will break.
+Applications that wish to use backslash as escape should be modified to use escape string syntax (E'...'), because the default behavior of ordinary strings is now to treat backslash as an ordinary character, per SQL standard.
+This variable can be enabled to help locate code that needs to be changed.

 - sql_inheritance (boolean)